comsysto/jenkins-lab-shared-pipeline/local-jenkins-env/README.md

 ### Create a VM to simulate deployment server

 You can use a standard Ubuntu image, and start it in VirtualBox.
-After stgartup you need to install Java on the VM.
+After startup you need to install Java on the VM.

 ### Running Jenkins locally in docker container